ShipraGupta16/Project_1/README.md

 7. Are there any implementations to improve or prevent multiple chronic conditions?
 8. What are the alternatives for multiple chronic conditions treatments/ are these treatments available for public health and how are they demographically distributed?
 9. What are the demographics on the highest rates of chronic conditions?

+## Breakdown tasks and deadlines
+1. Incorporate data sources and potential API’s keys.
+2. Elaborate research question based on data resources
+3. Clean and format the data for analysis
+4. Consolidate and resolve statistical analysis
+5. Geographic data analysis and geospatial data mapping
+6. Plot data on charts (scatterplots, bars, pie, line regression)
+6. Create presentation in powerpoint